Adriaan0108/File-Encryption/README.md

 ![image](https://github.com/IvanPotgieter01/File-Encryption/assets/109952133/38542cd0-343b-425e-b3a3-e518cfa99886)
-using System.IO for creating and deleting files. using System.Security.Cryptography for encoding and decoding data.
+<br>using System.IO for creating and deleting files.
+using System.Security.Cryptography for encoding and decoding data.